toddadelman/persoproj1/README.md

  End result: giving user a visual represetation of peak productivity bands in the course of a working day/week.
-          : with that design ones daily routine around ideal energy and focused times during the day, not 9 --> 5 but when your natural biorythm works best for the individual.
+          : with that design ones daily routine around ideal energy and focused times during the day, not 9 --> 5 but when your natural biorhythm works best for the individual.

-  --->  Project set up on Pivotal Tracker https://www.pivotaltracker.com/n/projects/1524319
+  --->  Project managed on Pivotal Tracker https://www.pivotaltracker.com/n/projects/1524319